Semiparametric regression in testicular germ cell data: Application to testicular germ cell cancer

+As noted earlier, calculating the semiparametric $\hat{E}[Y|X]$ for cases (1) and~(2) entails bandwidth selection, which can be done either via the asymptotically optimal formula (4) in \citet{VouKedGra}, replacing $g_l$ with $N(\hat{\bfmu}, \hat{\bfSigma})$ (parameters estimated from the data), or via cross-validation and minimize either (\ref{leaveoneout1}) or (\ref{leaveoneout3}) (which also allows different bandwidths $h_1, \ldots, h_p$ to smooth the different terms).
+Tables \ref{CVoptimal}--\ref{CVasymptotic} summarize the results for the estimated bandwidths for one run of the simulations, using equations (4) in \citet{VouKedGra}, (\ref{leaveoneout1}) and~(\ref{leaveoneout3}).
+The integrals in (4) in \citet{VouKedGra} were calculated using \textit{Mathematica}.
+There were no significant differences in the regression results using single or multiple bandwidths.

+Using the semiparametric model, the standard normal distribution for the kernel and (\ref{CondExp}), we estimated $E[Y|X]$ for a single predictor.
+Table~\ref{MSEcomparison} provides MSE and MAE comparisons between the different methods for the first two simulations.
+In the table SP stands for semiparametric regression, MR for multiple regression, GAM for generalized additive model and NW for Nadaraya--Watson.
+We did not estimate $E[Y|X]$ for simulations $3$ and $4$ because the semiparametric model is not applicable in these cases (and was rejected as we saw from the $R^2$ comparisons).
+In simulations $1$--$2$, for both case and control, we fitted a thin plate regression spline GAM assuming the normal distribution and identity link.
+The results for tensor product were almost identical.
+In simulation $1$ the GAM line was almost identical to the multiple regression line.
+We see that the semiparametric regression performs comparably with the other methods in terms of MSE and MAE.

-\section{Application to Testicular Germ Cell Cancer}
+\section{Application to testicular germ cell cancer}

-Testicular germ cell tumor (TGCT) is a common cancer among U.S. men, mainly in the age group of 15-35 years (McGlynn et al 2003).
-In McGlynn et al (2007) it was shown that increased risk was significantly related to height, whereas body mass index was not significant.
-In Kedem et al (2009), using the two dimensional semiparametric model, it was shown that \emph{jointly} height and weight are significant risk factors.
+Testicular germ cell tumor (TGCT) is a common cancer among U.S. men, mainly in the age group of 15--35 years [\citet{McGetal03}].
+In \citet{McGetal07} it was shown that increased risk was significantly related to height, whereas body mass index was not significant.
+In \citet{Kedetal09}, using the two-dimensional semiparametric model, it was shown that \textit{jointly} height and weight are significant risk factors.
 The TGCT data consist of age (years), height (cm) and weight (kg) of $1691$ individuals, of which $n_1=763$ are cases and $n_2=928$ belong to the control group.
-In the present application $m=2$ and the chosen bandwidth is $h=0.3$.
-We use the semiparametric regression (\ref{Cond_Exp}) to predict weight given the covariates age and height for both the case and the control groups, holding the control distribution as reference.
-The measures of goodness of fit discussed in Section (2.2) are applied to assess the model and the predictions, and the results are compared with those from multiple regression and the Nadaraya-Watson regression.
+We considered two cases: the 2D TGCT data set with variables height and weight and the 3D TGCT data set with variables height, weight and age.
+In both cases the control distribution was the reference distribution.